hummingbot/hummingbot/documentation/docs/developers/connectors/tutorial.md

 `c_convert_diff_message_to_np_arrays` | `object`: message | `Tuple[numpy.array, numpy.array]` | Parses an incoming delta("diff") messages into `numpy.array` data type to be used by `convert_diff_message_to_order_book_row()`.
 `c_convert_trade_message_to_np_arrays` | `object`: message | `numpy.array` | Parses an incoming trade messages into `numpy.array` data type to be used by `convert_diff_message_to_order_book_row()`.

+!!! warning
-> **Note:** `OrderBookRow` should only be used in the `ActiveOrderTracker` class, while `ClientOrderBookRow` should only be used in the `Market` class.
+    `OrderBookRow` should only be used in the `ActiveOrderTracker` class, while `ClientOrderBookRow` should only be used in the `Market` class.
 The reason for this has to do with performance when dealing with the `OrderBook` and we will only convert the `float` to a `Decimal` when the Hummingbot client uses it.

 ### OrderBookTracker